How to Make Beef Stew With Mushrooms in a Crock Pot

 How Big Should You Cut the Cubes

-Most recipes say cut the cubes to 1 inch pieces.
-I often say to go larger, to about 1 - ½ inch pieces so the meat doesn't dry out so quickly, but today I went smaller.
+Most recipes say to cut the cubes to 1-inch pieces.
+I often say to go larger, to about 1 - ½ inch pieces, so the meat doesn't dry out so quickly, but today, I went smaller.

-I decided I wanted to cut the pieces into ½ inch to ¾ inch cubes for easier eating and no need for a knife.
-Yes, I was concerned the meat would be dry but it wasn't.
+I decided to cut the pieces into ½ inch to ¾ inch cubes for easier eating and no need for a knife.
+Yes, I was concerned the meat would be dry, but it wasn't.
 It was moist and tender, in fact one of the most moist and tender stews I've ever prepared.

 So that got me thinking, if it isn't the size of the cube of meat, what else could play into the moisture?
 The only other factor that could have made the difference is the meat.

 I picked up the Certified Angus Beef Chuck Roast - USDA Choice Angus Beef Chuck.
 It was $6.99 per pound.
-I'm not sure if this meat made a difference but I can attest to its tenderness and moistness.
+I'm unsure if this meat made a difference, but I can attest to its tenderness and moistness.
 Delicious!

 This stew was delicious and so easy to prepare that I'm going to try to duplicate it but this time with chicken thighs.
 I prefer the legs and thighs for braising and stewing because they don't dry out as easily.

 As always, experiment and have fun with the recipe.
-And if you do happen to leave the house while the slow cooker is doing its job for several hours, you are going to come to a home filled with amazing aromas.
+If you happen to leave the house while the slow cooker is cooking for several hours, you will come home to a home filled with amazing aromas.

 Beef and Mushroom Crock Pot Stew